 Senate Bill 632 aims to amend the regulation and scope of practice for naturopathic doctors in Wisconsin.
 The bill allows these practitioners to prescribe, dispense, and administer prescription drugs, with the exception of schedule I or II controlled substances.
-Additionally, it mandates that naturopathic doctors maintain malpractice insurance, while repealing the authority of the Naturopathic Medicine Examining Board to set higher insurance requirements by rule.
+Additionally, it mandates that naturopathic doctors maintain malpractice insurance, while repealing the authority of the Naturopathic Medicine Examining Board to set higher insurance requirements.
 The changes do not apply to limited-scope naturopathic doctors, who are exempt from the malpractice insurance requirement.

 Statutes affected: